dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Options may change over time; `dafny <command> --help` lists those options for a given \<command\> that are implemented in your version of dafny.

+#### 25.5.1.0.
+Options that are not associated with a command

+A few options are not part of a command.
+In these cases any single-hyphen spelling also pewrmits a spelling beginning with '/'.
+- `dafny --help` or `dafny -h` lists all the available commands
+- `dafny -?` or `dafny -help` list all legacy options
+- `dafny --version` (or `-version`) prints out the numbe of the version this build of dafny implements
+- `dafny -attrHelp` prints out help information about attributes

 #### 25.5.1.1. `dafny resolve` {#sec-dafny-resolve}